CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/04-CreatingADieButtonPrefab.md

 ---

 # Chapter 4: Creating a Die Button Prefab
-{: .no_toc }
-If you completed the challenge at the end of Part 3, you may have felt that "wiring" up all the labels, controllers, and buttons was incredibly tedious.
+{: .no_toc } If you completed the challenge at the end of [Chapter 3: Adding an OnRoll Event], you may have felt that "wiring" up all the labels, controllers, and buttons was incredibly tedious.
 If you decide to make changes to the buttons in the future, it will be painful to update all of them again.
 In this section, we will learn how to create a `Prefab` for a `Die Button` to manage the complexity of adding new buttons and updating existing buttons.

-Before starting this section, you should complete [Part 3 - Adding an OnRoll Event](../03-OnRollEvent/README.md) as well as the challenge at the end.
+Before starting this section, you should complete [Chapter 3: Adding an OnRoll Event] as well as the challenge at the end.

 When you're ready, your scene should look and act similar to this: